Alooma automatically creates one or more event types for each input, depending on the type of input. We'll automatically add a field under the

 Others generate multiple event types, each one representing a sub-portion of that input.
 For example, MySQL will generate an event type for every table being streamed, Salesforce for every object, or Mixpanel for every type of click event.

 Why create a new event type?

-You can create multiple event types for the same input when you want to split up and replicate data from that input into more than one table in the target data warehouse.
+You can create new event types when you want to split up and replicate data from a particular event type into more than one table in the target data warehouse.

 You can also create a new event type when you want to map two different inputs into the same table in your target data warehouse.
 In this case, you might use the target table name as the event type name and use the Code Engine to merge the fields from both sources.

-You can leverage the value of the event type field in the Code Engine to create additional event types.
+You can change the value of the event type field in the Code Engine to create additional event types.
 All events with the previous event type will continue to stream to it, and all events with the new event type will stream to the new one.

 As an example, the following describes how to create an event type for each value of a field named Type.
 The values of the Type field (such as Type A, Type B, Type C and so on) will then appear in the Mapper screen’s event type list.